yanghwhu/YOLOv11_BiFPN_SIou/README_Ours.md

 We welcome contributions from the community.
 Please feel free to submit pull requests or open issues for any bugs or feature requests.

-## Acknowledgments

-This work is supported by various grants and institutions, including the Basic Research Programs of Taicang, the Guangdong Key Laboratory of Intelligent Information Processing, and the National Natural Science Foundation of China.